On-the-day appointments for unexpected, medically urgent problems that cannot wait for a routine appointment are available every day.

 Healthy Liverpool is the joint initiative between Liverpool CCG and Liverpool City Council.
 Its ambitious aim is to make Liverpool the most active city in England by 2021.

-The scale of the project is huge - Liverpool is currently one of the least active city in the UK - which is one of the least active cities in Europe.
+The scale of the project is huge - Liverpool is currently one of the least active city in the UK - which is one of the least active countries in Europe.

 However, the benefits of physical activity on physical and mental health are enormous, and Grassendale Medical Practice is fully behind the project.